new Validation(value){Validation}

 validations

-collection through the iteratee
+collection through theiteratee

-the return value of the previous.
-The iteratee is invoked with two arguments: (accumulator, value)
+, where each successive invocation is supplied the return value of the previous.
+The iteratee is invoked with two arguments:(accumulator, value)

 -